BenBerke/Tilky-Engine/docs/localization_guide.md

 # Localisation Guide

+Run Tools/TilkyLocalise/TilkyLocalise.cpp and then follow the instructions inside the command line window.

 Do NOT touch the text to the left of “:” ONLY edit the right hand side

 The grey text after two slashes (//) is an explanation to give information about the text